gitter-badger/web-automation-2017/README.md

 [Huginn](https://github.com/huginn/huginn) is the closest alternative to Zapier.
 It's a multi-tenant system for building agents that perform automated online tasks.

-Huginn started in 2013 and have built a broad community with hundreds of contributors and collected thousands of stars.
+Huginn started in 2013 and have built a broad community with hundreds of contributors.

 Huginn organizes directed graphs of events passing between different types of agents.
 There are more than 50 types of agents.